 Fed Target Rate

-It’s listed by a friend of mine, Brent McLean.
+It was listed by a friend of mine, Brent McLean.
 The building is ~1, 750 square feet, has good visibility, and has several bright offices.
 Here’s the best part: It’s only $1,450 per month, which includes taxes, lawn care and exterior building maintenance.

 Floorplan: 630 Bertleson

-If you’d like to see it, give me a call at 517-6543 and I’ll be glad to show it to you.
+If you’d like more information, give me a call at 517-6543.

 The Fed’s number one enemy, inflation, isn’t a worry.
 At least for now.
 They’ve turned the economic throttle to full to get us out of our BIG recession.
 Short term interest rates are near zero, and they’re also increasing the supply of money.